What does the Paul Lee School Bus Safety Law require?

-The bill is applicable to county superintendents of schools, superintendents of a school district or owner/operators of a private school that provides transportation to students in the State of California.
-This includes transportation to and from school and for school activities—school buses, activity buses or youth buses.
+The Paul Lee Law applies to county superintendents of schools, superintendents of a school district, and owners and operators of any private school that provides transportation to students in California.
+This includes transportation to and from school as well as transportation for school activities, including school buses, activity buses and youth buses.

 What are the consequences of non-compliance?

-Is funding available to meet requirements of the bill?
+Is funding available to meet the Paul Lee Law’s requirements?

-No. State funding or reimbursement is not available.
+No. State funding or reimbursement are not available.

 What should school transportation officials outside of California know?

-The enactment of new legislation in reaction to the need for increased student safety is a good impetus to review current safety procedures, access exposure, and plan for future enhancements as needed.
+The Paul Lee Law was enacted in reaction to the need for greater student safety.
+This child check bill is a good impetus to review current safety procedures and access exposure, and to plan ahead for future safety and security enhancements.